FrontEgg: Customer Configuration Guide

 – SSO endpoint (from your IdP)

 – Public certificate (from your IdP).
-By default, it is the metadata UR
+By default, it is included in the metadata URL.

 Step 3: Claim Your Domain